tvogels/drjit/docs/basics.rst

 Creating arrays
 ---------------

-Recall that Dr.Jit array types are dynamically sized, so :py:class:`Float
-<drjit.auto.Float>` refers to a 1D array of single precision floats:
+Recall that Dr.Jit array types are dynamically sized--for example, :py:class:`Float <drjit.auto.Float>` refers to a 1D array of single precision variables.

 The simplest way to create such an array is to call its constructor with a list of explicit values:
-You can create such arrays by explicitly listing the array values.

 .. code-block:: python

-   x = Float(1, 2, 3, 4)
+   a = Float(1, 2, 3, 4)
-   print(x) # [1, 2, 3, 4]
+   print(a) # [1, 2, 3, 4]

 The constructor also accepts ``Sequence`` types (e.g. lists, tuples, NumPy arrays, PyTorch tensors, etc.):